(Revised and reproduced from Le Lien: Nkeng Shalom # 0002 of November 2001).

 Three days into my stay in Bamenda, the lady in charge of contracts called and asked that I come over that afternoon to sign the contract, loudly grumbling that the technical group was putting much pressure on her to get their document translated.
 We then agreed that I would meet her as soon as I got back in Douala in two days time.
 She was indeed the first person I called when I got back to town.
 She asked me to pick up the document for translation from the technical department and call on her later to sign the contract.
 Two days later, I dropped the translated document off, to the delight of the technical secretary and her boss.

 The technical secretary then called the contract lady to tell her the work was already done and that she should hasten up with the contract.
 She asked that I come to her office that afternoon at 4 p.m.
-When I arrived, I was surprised to be received by a different lady, who told me she didn’t know why her colleague had not told me that the company already had a long-term contract with a translation agency signed back in January of that year!!
+When I arrived, I was surprised it was a different lady who received me, telling me she didn’t know why her colleague had not told me that the company already had a long-term contract with a translation agency signed back in January of that year!!
 We were in November.
 Without even taking her eyes off a document she was reading, she told me matter-of-factly that I was no longer in the picture.
 Bye!

 The technical secretary almost hit the ceiling when she heard this and her boss, loudly regretting the near-total absence of ethical principles from business circles in Cameroon, went to see the said contract for himself.
 He came back later, looking totally dejected, to confirm that he had indeed seen a contract dated January, which did seem ‘genuine’ to him.
 He then wondered why we had to go through all this nonsense if there was already a contract in place.
 Turning to me, he shook my hand: “Sorry, my friend.
 I hope you’ll have better luck elsewhere.
 But,” he said as he walked to his office, “I’ll make sure you get paid for your work.
 It’s a great piece of work.
 Congratulations!”

 I thanked him for his compliments and left, totally stunned by what I had just been through.
-A week or so later, I was called up to be paid for my work.
+A week or so later, I was called up to come for the payment.
 I have, however, turned down the ‘attractive’ alternative many friends have been giving me to sue that company.
 “Nail those idiots,” one of them loudly advised me.
-“Martin, you can make a fortune from this case.”
+“Martin, you can make a fortune from this case.
+It’s an international company and they treat us like garbage simply because they are in Cameroon!”
 I said I would think about it.
 But, I feel comforted that in the midst of these intrigues, and back-stabbings, and reeking corruption, there are still Cameroonians, like the technical secretary, who are still willing to stake their reputation to defend what they believe is right.
 The forces of evil have not entirely ever-come the forces of good in this fight against bribery and corruption; and I hope they never will.